sebsto/amplify-ios-getting-started/code/README.md

    cd $CODE_DIR
    ```

-4. Run the scripts in the `ci_actions` directory, in the correct order.
+4. Run the scripts in the `ci_actions` directory, one by one, in the correct order.